Common use cases

 The object storage is also often used as a location for storing backups.
 It is a convenient place to push copies of database dumps.

-allas-backup is a part of a_commands.
-It works as a tool for creating backup copies of files to Allas.
-Please note: allas-backup is not a real backup service.
+Allas-backup is not a real backup service.
 It only copies the data to another bucket in Allas which can be easily removed or overwrited by any authenticated user.

 Files larger than 5 GB

-a_command a-put splits large files automatically: a-put
+a-put and rclone split large files automatically: a-put

 s3cmd splits large files automatically: s3cmd put